jonnor/ESC-CNN-microcontroller/report/report.md

 * Preventing and reducing environmental noise where necessary
 * Preserving environmental noise quality where it is good

-Member States of the EU are required to every 5 years create noise maps and noise management action plans for urban areas, major roads, railways and airports.
+Member States of the EU are required create noise maps and noise management action plans  every 5 years.
+These must cover all urban areas, major roads, railways and airports over a certain size.

+The noise maps are created using simulation of known noise sources (such as car traffic) with mathematical sound propagation models, based on estimates for traffic numbers.
+These maps only gives yearly average noise levels.

 ## Noise monitoring with Wireless Sensor Networks